Hong Kong: Economy

-As the mainland liberalised its economy, Hong Kong's shipping industry faced intense competition from other Chinese ports.
+As the mainland economy liberalised, Hong Kong's shipping industry faced intense competition from other Chinese ports.
 Half of China's trade goods were routed through Hong Kong in 1997, dropping to about 13% by 2015.
 The territory's minimal taxation, common law system, and civil service attract overseas corporations wishing to establish a presence in Asia.
 The city has the second-highest number of corporate headquarters in the Asia-Pacific region.
 Hong Kong is a gateway for foreign direct investment in China, giving investors open access to mainland Chinese markets through direct links with the Shanghai and Shenzhen stock exchanges.
 The territory was the first market outside mainland China for renminbi-denominated bonds, and is one of the largest hubs for offshore renminbi trading.
 In November 2020, Hong Kong's Financial Services and the Treasury Bureau proposed a new law that will restrict cryptocurrency trading to professional investors only, leaving amateur traders (93% of Hong Kong's trading population) out of the market.
 The Hong Kong dollar, the local currency, is the eighth-most traded currency in the world.
 Due to extremely compact house sizes and the extremely high housing density, the city has the most expensive housing market in the world.

 The government has had a passive role in the economy.
 Colonial governments had little industrial policy and implemented almost no trade controls.
-Under the doctrine of "positive non-interventionism", post-war administrations deliberately avoided the direct allocation of resources; active intervention was considered detrimental to economic growth.
+Under the doctrine of "positive non-interventionism", post-war administrations deliberately avoided direct resource allocation; active intervention was considered detrimental to economic growth.
 While the economy transitioned to a service basis during the 1980s, late colonial governments introduced interventionist policies.
 Post-handover administrations continued and expanded these programmes, including export-credit guarantees, a compulsory pension scheme, a minimum wage, anti-discrimination laws, and a state mortgage backer.

+In April 2026, Hong Kong's Securities and Futures Commission launched a regulatory framework to enable secondary trading of tokenised investment products on licensed virtual asset platforms, aiming to broaden retail investors' access to regulated digital asset trading services.

+Tourism

-Tourism is a major part of the economy, accounting for 5% of GDP.
+Tourism is a major part of Hong Kong's economy, accounting for 5% of its GDP.
 In 2016, 26.6 million visitors contributed HK$258 billion (US$32.9 billion) to the territory, making Hong Kong the 14th-most popular destination for international tourists.
-It is the most popular Chinese city for tourists, receiving over 70% more visitors than its closest competitor (Macau).
+It is the most popular Chinese city for tourists, receiving over 70% more visitors than its closest competitor Macau.
 The city is ranked as one of the most expensive cities for expatriates.
 However, since 2020, there has been a sharp decline in incoming visitors due to tight COVID-19 travel restrictions.
-Additionally, due to the closure of Russian airspace in 2022, multiple airlines decided to cease their operations in Hong Kong.
 In an attempt to attract tourists back to Hong Kong, the Hong Kong government announced plans to give away 500,000 free airline tickets in 2023.
-Hong Kong was the most visited city internationally in the Asia-Pacific region in 2023, with over 2 million more international visitors than its closest competitor, Bangkok.
+Hong Kong was the second most visited city in the world with 23.2 million visitors in 2025.